sungnga/jbook-cli-app/README.md

 - Initialize ESBuild by calling `esbuild.startService()`
 - What we get back is a service which we can use in our app to transpile and bundle code
 - We only want to start this service once when our app is first loaded.
 So we make use of useEffect() to call this service

+### Using refs for arbitrary values
+- We want to make use of useRef() hook to keep a reference to a value inside of a component
+- In our case, we want to keep a reference of the `service` value by assigning it to `ref.current`.
+We can then refer to `ref.current` anywhere inside of our component.
+This will give us a reference to the service we create through ESBuild.
+We can then use that to do our transpiling and bundling